SpM-lab/irlib/README.md

 ## Contributors
 Hiroshi Shinaoka, Naoya Chikano, Junya Otsuki

-## Examples
+## Samples
-You can find examples below the directory "examples" in the source directory.
+You can find samples below the directory "samples" in the source directory.

 ## License
 All files except for those in the directory "thirdparty" are licensed under MIT license.
 See LICENSE for more details.